STD SCREENING IN WEST VIRGINIA

 STD Testing in West Virginia: What You Need to Know

-West Virginia presents one of the most severe intersections of poverty, opioid addiction, and STI transmission of any state in the United States — West Virginia Bureau for Public Health data shows syphilis cases increasing by over 800% between 2013 and 2023, the steepest percentage increase of any state in the country over that period, driven overwhelmingly by injection drug use networks concentrated in the southern coalfield counties that have been at the center of the national opioid epidemic since its earliest documented stages.
-Cabell County (Huntington) gained national attention in 2015 when it recorded the highest per-capita opioid overdose rate of any US county, and the city has since been studied extensively by CDC researchers as a case study in how fentanyl addiction drives parallel HIV and syphilis outbreaks — Cabell County's HIV cluster, which emerged in 2018 among people who inject drugs, was declared a public health emergency by the state and documented in peer-reviewed literature as one of the most acute injection-drug-associated HIV outbreaks since Indiana's Scott County crisis.
-Kanawha County (Charleston), the state capital, accounts for the largest share of statewide STI diagnoses overall, with Charleston's West Side neighborhoods carrying concentrated syphilis and gonorrhea rates that state health data shows well above already-elevated statewide averages.
-McDowell County in the southern coalfields — once the heart of West Virginia's coal economy and now among the most economically distressed counties in the entire United States with poverty rates exceeding 35% — has virtually no sexual health clinic infrastructure, with residents traveling to Bluefield or Charleston for testing.
-West Virginia University in Morgantown enrolls approximately 26,000 students in Monongalia County, which by state health data carries STI rates significantly lower than the southern counties but above the national average, reflecting the university town dynamic common across Appalachia.
-Marshall University in Huntington adds a further student population directly within Cabell County's highest-burden environment.
+That economic distress, however, has created one of the most severe intersections of poverty, opioid addiction, and STI transmission in the United States.
+West Virginia's syphilis cases increased by over 800% between 2013 and 2023 — the steepest percentage increase of any state in the country — driven overwhelmingly by injection drug use networks in southern coalfield counties at the center of the national opioid epidemic.
+Cabell County (Huntington) gained national attention when it recorded the highest per-capita overdose rate of any U.S. county, and its 2018 HIV cluster among people who inject drugs was declared a state public health emergency.
+Kanawha County (Charleston) accounts for the largest share of statewide STI diagnoses overall, with Charleston's West Side carrying concentrated rates.
+McDowell County — poverty rates exceeding 35%, virtually no clinic infrastructure — exemplifies the state's healthcare desert challenge.
+WVU in Morgantown enrolls 26,000 students, while Marshall in Huntington sits directly within Cabell County's highest-burden environment — making confidential, private testing a practical option across the state.

 New River Gorge Bridge surrounded by forest landscape in West Virginia